dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Hardware part: Done automatically by hardware:

-     Processor finish => processor signal ack of interrupt => store the PSW and PC => change the PC according to the interruption
+     issue interrupt => Processor finish => processor signal ack of interrupt => store the PSW and PC => change the PC according to the interruption

   * Software part: need to be considered by OS programmers